kyma-project/busola/docs/extensibility/form-section.md

 - **language** - a JSONata expression resolving the desired language.
 It has access to the `$root` variable, containing the entire resource.
 - **inputInfo** - a string below the input field that shows how to fill in the input.
 - **description** - a string displayed in a tooltip when you hover over a question mark icon, next to the input's label.
 The default value is taken from the CustomResourceDefintion (CRD).
-- **defaultOpen** - a boolean that specifies if the widget should be expanded by default.
+- **defaultExpanded** - a boolean that specifies if the widget should be expanded by default.
 Defaults to `false`.

 #### Example